How to claim universal credit

 proof of rent – your tenancy agreement or a letter from your landlord

-You'll also need to show ID if you've not already done this online.
+You need to show ID if you have not done this online.

-Your jobcentre appointment is with your work coach.
+Your appointment is with your work coach who will:

 check your supporting information and ID

 You have to agree to a 'claimant commitment'.
-This sets out what you must do to get your full universal credit payment each month.
+This sets out what you must do to get your full UC payment each month.

-It's very important that you tell your work coach about anything that makes it difficult or impossible for you to work or look for work 35 hours a week.
+Tell your work coach if anything makes it very hard to work or look for work 35 hours a week.

 a disability or health condition